cqkenuo/telegram_bot/README.md

 - /prev: Calls the previously received command
 - /reg: Registers the user as an admin only if a valid key is passed as a parameter
 - /help: Returns a list of available commands with descriptions
-- /img: Returns a random image result from the search (safe search is off by default)
+- /img: Returns a random image result from the search
-- /r34: Performs an r34 search for the provided search term
 - /clear: Clears any cache arrays present (admin-only)
 - /log: Returns the debugging log file (admin-only - personal information still saved in this version of the bot)
 - /live: Returns a random result from the specified live leak search